itsnileshgosavi/Spotify-Clone-React-Project/README.md

 Acknowledgments

 Special thanks to Kishan Sheth for creating a tutorial about this on YouTube.
 Thank you, Spotify for providing a robust API that enhances the functionality of this music player.
 Feel the rhythm, control the beats — enjoy your personalized Spotify experience with this React-powered music player!

+Please note: Spotify does not allow to make post/put request on their API hence some features may not work unless the client is verified.